 Leaning into one's own understanding brings one in direct opposition to trusting in the Lord.
 The Word of God should be one's standard of faith and practice; being guided by its instructive nature, and not leaning in one's own understanding.

-The filtering of ungodly ways use to be the Word of God dwelling in the heart of man.
-But now there is less room for such with the unrighteous seed of man being sown.
+The filtering of ungodly ways use prevail because the Word of God dwelt in the heart of man; but now there is less room for such with the unrighteous seed of man being sown.
 This makes the Scripture: In all your ways acknowledge him, and he shall direct your paths (Proverbs 3:6) of extreme importance.
 There is a dire need for once godly nations to return to the God of their youth!